Bryson-Tai/Azure_Networking/Project_B/README.md

-# Project A: Basic VN and Subnet, NSG
+# Project B: Communication of Nginx & MySQL Remote Server in 2 VN and Subnet, NSG

 ## Description

-This project mainly to learn how to 2 Virtual Machine communicated through Public IP where they are located in 2 different Virtual Network.
-It could be using Terraform or OpenTofu to provision this project.
-Nginx and MySQL server would be setup automatically with proper Network Security Group configured which accessible from your local machine.
+- This project mainly to learn how 2 Virtual Machine communicated through Public IP when they are located in 2 different Virtual Network.

+- It could be using Terraform or OpenTofu to provision this project.

+- Nginx and MySQL server would be setup automatically with proper Network Security Group configured which accessible from your local machine.

 ## Architecture